pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     -   Run time
         -   This running time can be derived by looking at the algorithm's pattern of recursive calls, which form a tree-structure.
-        -   At aech successive level of recursion the subproblems get halved in size.
+        -   At aech successive level of recursion the suboblems get halved in size.
-            At the $log_2 n$th level, the subproblems get down to size 1, and so the recursion ends.
+            At the $log_2 n$th level, the suboblems get down to size 1, and so the recursion ends.
         -   Therefore, the high of the tree is $\log_2 n$.
-        -   The branching factor is 4, each problem recursive produces three smaller ones - with the result that at depth $k$ in the tree there are $3^k$ subproblems, each of size $n / 2^k$.
+        -   The branching factor is 4, each oblem recursive oduces three smaller ones - with the result that at depth $k$ in the tree there are $3^k$ suboblems, each of size $n / 2^k$.

--   **What does the Master theorem specify?
-Prove it.**
+-   **What does the Master theorem specify? ove it.**
     > **Master theorem**: If $T(n) = aT(\lceil n / b \rceil) + O(n^d)$ for some
     > constants $a > 0, b > 1, d \ge 0$, then:
     > $$\begin{cases} O(n^d) &\mbox{if } d > \log_b a \\ O(n^d \log n) &\mbox{if } d = \log_b a \\ O(n^{\log_b a}) &\mbox{if } d < lob_b a \\ \end{cases}$$

-    -   Proof
+    -   oof
         1. Assume that $n$ is a power of $b$, for convinience rounding.
-        2. Notice that the size of the subproblems decreases by a factor of $b$ with each level of recursion, and therefore reaches the base case after $log_b n$ levels.
+        2. Notice that the size of the suboblems decreases by a factor of $b$ with each level of recursion, and therefore reaches the base case after $log_b n$ levels.
 This is the hight of the tree.
-        3. Its branching factor is $a$, so the $k$th level of the tree is made up of $a^k$ subproblems, each of size $n / b^k$.
+        3. Its branching factor is $a$, so the $k$th level of the tree is made up of $a^k$ suboblems, each of size $n / b^k$.
 The total work is done:
             $$a^k \times O(\frac{n}{b^k})^d = O(n^d) \times (\frac{a}{b^d})^k$$
         4. As $k$ goes from 0 (the root) to $\log_b n$ (the leaves), these numbers form a geometric series with the ration $a / b^d$.
 Finding the sum of